 - Docs - Tinybird BigQuery Connector

-- Blog - Transforming real-time applications with Tinybird and BigQuery
+- Blog Post - Transforming real-time applications with Tinybird and BigQuery

 - Live Coding Session - Building real-time analytics with BigQuery

-Ingest real-time data from CSV, NDJSON, and Parquet files
+Ingest data from CSV, NDJSON, and Parquet files

 Tinybird enables data ingestion from CSV, NDJSON, and Parquet files, either locally on your machine or remotely in cloud storage such as GCP or S3 buckets.
 While data stored in files is often not generated in real time, it can be beneficial as dimensional data to join with data ingested through streaming platforms.
 Tinybird has wide coverage of SQL joins to make this possible.